Sebastian Beil

 Chemistry Tree: Sebastian B. Beil

 Sebastian was born in Kiel, Germany, where he studied Chemistry.
 His Bachelor’s Thesis was obtained at the University of Stockholm with Berit Olofsson (on hypervalent iodine chemistry) and Master’s Thesis with Anne Staubitz in Kiel (on conductive polymers).
 For his PhD he moved to Mainz and graduated in 2019 under the supervision of Siegfried R. Waldvogel on electroorganic transformations.
 As an internship student, he spent time with Phil S. Baran at Scripps Research in La Jolla to investigate highly reducing electrochemical conversions.
 After a first postdoc in the group of Max von Delius in Ulm working on synthetic carbon allotropes, he moved to Princeton University to work in the group of David MacMillan to develop new photoredox transformations.
-From May 2021 on, Sebastian accepted a position as assistant professor at the University of Groningen.
+From 2021 to 2024, Sebastian accepted a position as assistant professor at the University of Groningen and since March 2024 he holds a permanent research group leader position at the Max-Planck-Institute for Chemical Energy Conversion.

 Career